dhughes/syncify/README.md

 ### Polymorphic Associations

 Syncify also works with (and across) Polymorphic associations!
-To sync across polymorphic associations you need to specify an association using the `Syncer::PolymorphicAssociation` class.
+To sync across polymorphic associations you need to specify an association using the `Syncify::PolymorphicAssociation` class.
 This is put in place in your otherwise-normal associations.

 Let's imagine that we run an online store that sells both physical and digital goods.
 A given invoice then might have line items that refer to either type of good.